blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 ### SSH to VMs

-The terminal windows that open up when you double-click the VM lack some terminal features like copy-and-paste via keyboard shortcuts.
-Even though we are using the GUI, we can still run Cloonix CLI commands to SSH into any node running on a Cloonix server.
+The terminal windows that open up when you double-click the VM lack some terminal features, like copy-and-paste via keyboard shortcuts.
+For a better user experience, I suggest that you run Cloonix CLI commands to SSH into any node running on a Cloonix server.

 For example, in my PC's terminal application, I can type the Cloonix CLI command to SSH into _VM2_: